DigitaleGesellschaft/Anonip/README.md

 ## Description

-Anonip is a tool to anonymize IP-addresses in log-files of Apache Webserver
+Anonip is a tool to anonymize IP-addresses in log-files.

 It masks the last bits of IPv4- and IPv6-addresses.
 That way most of the relevant information is preserved, while the IP-address does not match a